ahmed-AEK/Simple_Dynamic_Simulator/README.md

 currently only the solver has full test coverage, the GUI has no tests, but it works.

+testing is done using ctest, just run `ctest .` in the appropriate build directory.
 ### supported platforms
 - Windows on MSVC
 - Linux using GCC